-Akira Ifukube was a pre-eminent Japanese composer.
-His vast oeuvre includes such concert masterpieces as Japanese Rhapsody (1935), Ballata Sinfonica (1943) and Sinfonia Tapkaara (1954, revised 1979).
-However, Ifukube is perhaps best known as a composer of music for the cinema.
-He composed nearly 300 film scores, including several of those from the classic Godzilla series.
+Akira Ifukube (1914-2006) was a pre-eminent Japanese composer.
+His large body of work includes such concert masterpieces as Japanese Rhapsody (1935), Ballata Sinfonica (1943) and Sinfonia Tapkaara (1954, revised 1979).
+Perhaps best known as a composer of music for the cinema, Ifukube wrote nearly 300 film scores, including several of those from the classic Godzilla series.
 Many consider his music for Godzilla (1954) to be one of the most important film scores of all time.

-It is prohibited and illegal to use content from this site (text, images, etc.) in any way without the express written permission of the webmaster.
+It is prohibited and illegal to use content from this site (text, images, etc.) in any way without the express written permission of the webmaster, Erik Homenick.

 This site is in no way sponsored, licensed or approved by Toho Co., LTD. Godzilla and all related characters are a registered trademark of Toho Co., LTD.